iwasinnamuknow/cpp_pool_allocator/README.md

 # Pool Allocator for C++

-This is an implementation of the Pool Allocator from by [Dmitry Soshnikov](http://dmitrysoshnikov.com/compilers/writing-a-pool-allocator/)
+This is an implementation of the Pool Allocator by [Dmitry Soshnikov](http://dmitrysoshnikov.com/compilers/writing-a-pool-allocator/)